kolehiyolo/persn-adulting_101_v2/NEXT.md

-1. Let's try displaying the data, but in JSON format, or better yet in property:value format
+1. Refactor the code to make it cleaner maybe